CodePalTutorials/django-elasticbeanstalk-starter/README.md

 ## Django AWS Elastic Beanstalk Starter template

-*Get a new django app up and running in in Elastic beanstalk in under 5 minutes*
+*Get a new django app up and running in Elastic beanstalk in under 5 minutes*

 A starter template to get you up and running django app that works out of box with AWS Elastic Beanstalk.

-The template contains following settings:
+The template contains following:

 * Default settings for Project root, static root.
 * Separate Development, Testing and Production settings for seamless deployment